capcom6/android-sms-gateway/README.md

 - 🛑 **Cancel pending messages:** Cancel queued messages before they are sent.
 - ⏳ **Send rate limiting:** Restrict the number of messages sent per period (e.g., per 30 minutes) to avoid operator throttling.
 - 🖼️ **Send and receive MMS with payloads:** Send images, audio, video, and other media as MMS with inline or URL-referenced attachments.
 Received attachments are persisted locally and exposed via the API.
 See [`docs/MMS.md`](docs/MMS.md).
+- 🔍 **Message filtering:** Filter messages by state (pending, sent, delivered, failed) and type (SMS, MMS, Data SMS) in the app's message list.
+- 📊 **Webhook queue diagnostics:** View and manage queued webhooks via a diagnostic screen in the app settings.

 🔒 Security and Privacy: